-Bill Allcorn is in his first season as the assistant coach at the University of Oklahoma.
+Bill Allcorn is in his second season as the assistant coach at the University of Oklahoma.

 Allcorn comes to OU after spending two seasons as a volunteer assistant men’s golf coach with Baylor University.
 He also worked with Baylor’s women’s program in spring 2017.